Crime Stoppers offers reward for information in Moxham homicide

 Anyone with information on the homicide can send tips by texting the keyword JPD to 847411.
 Add a space, then type the information and send.

 A vigil in honor of the victim will be held Friday evening at St. Patrick's Roman Catholic Church, 609 Park Ave.
-Details will be published in Thursday's edition.
+Details will be published in Thursday's editions.